Founder & Facilitator

 master’s in design for Health and Wellbeing.
 Her main focus within this course is on conducting design research aimed at improving products and services for the community.

 Sarah is married to Paul, and they have three young children

 Pippa joined SLOW as a Trustee in 2012, initially taking on the role of Treasurer for two years.
 She has a background in central government, having held a number of senior posts in HM Treasury and HM Revenue and Customs.
 Pippa was also a member of Great Ormond Street Hospital’s Transformation Board between 2008-2012.

 She was a Trustee of the Brain Tumour Charity between 2008-2022, chairing its Information and Support Sub-Committee and serving as a member of the Research Sub-Committee, having a degree in Biochemistry.
 She is also a non-executive director of Dasic Marine Limited, a marine engineering business based in Hampshire.
 Pippa took a career break when her 15-month old son, Lawrence, was diagnosed with a brain tumour.
 She cared for him until he passed away in September 2007 aged 3 years 9 months.
 She was an early member of SLOW.

 Tim has many years’ experience working with the public sector and supporting and advising new and small enterprises.
 A qualified training practitioner and executive coach, he worked with the Office for Public Management for over 9 years and now has his own consultancy and training practice running master classes in political and stakeholder engagement, doing more with less, commercial awareness and innovation skills for a number of large local authorities & NHS Clinical Commissioning Groups and providing team and performance coaching for health and local authority senior management teams.

-Tim has used his personal experience of the diagnosis and loss of his daughter Naomi in running a bereaved dads support group based at Helen and Douglas House Hospice in Oxford since 2011.
+In addition to facilitating SLOW groups, Tim has used his personal experience of the diagnosis and loss of his daughter Naomi in running a bereaved dads support group, dads.care since 2011.